mattermost/mattermost-plugin-legal-hold/README.md

 Once the plugin is installed, a new "Legal Hold" section will appear in the System Console UI in the Plugins section.
 There are two main settings:

-- **Enable Plugin**: controls whether the plugin is enabled.
+* **Enable Plugin**: controls whether the plugin is enabled.
 It must be enabled to use it.
+* **Amazon S3 Bucket Settings**: optionally use a separate S3 Bucket than the one configured for your Mattermost server.
-- **Time of Day**: this setting controls at what time the delay collection of Legal Hold data should occur.
+* **Time of Day**: this setting controls at what time the delay collection of Legal Hold data should occur.
 We recommend choosing a quiet time of day to minimise impact on your users.
 Make sure to specify the time in the format shown in the example.